 *For Licensing & Regulation Committee, and Licensing Sub-Committees, there is a special procedure for dealing with public participation on individual licensing applications.

 *For Planning Committee, there is a special procedure for dealing with public participation on individual planning applications.
 Please contact the Public Speaking Co-ordinator in the Planning Control Division on 01962 848 339 or email firstname.lastname@example.org for more details.

 Yes, details about how to do this are above.

 How long can I speak for?

-Unless time permits, questions and statements will be limited to 3 minutes each (the length of time permitted is at the discretion of the Chairman).
-Second questions on the same topic will not normally be allowed, but again the Chairman has discretion to allow supplementary questions if appropriate.
+Unless time permits, questions and statements will be limited to 3 minutes each (the length of time permitted is at the discretion of the Chairperson).
+Second questions on the same topic will not normally be allowed, but again the Chairperson has discretion to allow supplementary questions if appropriate.

 Do I have to give notice before the meeting?

 You can submit a question in advance of at any public meeting that includes this option.
 We do ask that this request is with us by 5pm (4.30pm for Planning Committee) at least three clear working week days (and by noon, four clear working week days before meetings of Full Council) before the meeting date so we can set everything up and ensure that everything can run smoothly.
 If your question is selected, we will then send you an email confirming the details on how to attend and take part.

 To submit your question, please email email@example.com with your name, your question and the meeting you want to get involved in.